Nasdaq, S&P 500 rise on upbeat forecasts from Apple, Amazon

 The CBOE Volatility index .VIX, also know as Wall Street's fear gauge, hit a 3-month low.

-Phillips 66 PSX.N rose 0.2% after the refiner reported a jump in second-quarter profit, boosted by surging demand for fuel and refined products amid tight supplies.

-Procter & Gamble Co PG.N fell 5.0% after predicting full-year earnings below analysts' estimates as the consumer goods giant struggles with surging transportation and commodity costs.

-Advancing issues outnumbered decliners by a 1.30-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.20-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.93-to-1 ratio on the NYSE and by a 1.05-to-1 ratio on the Nasdaq.

-The S&P index recorded one new 52-week high and 32 new lows, while the Nasdaq recorded 25 new highs and 25 new lows.
+The S&P index recorded two new 52-week highs and 33 new lows, while the Nasdaq recorded 42 new highs and 51 new lows.

-(Reporting by Shreyashi Sanyal and Aniruddha Ghosh in Bengaluru; Editing by Arun Koyyur)
+(Reporting by Shreyashi Sanyal and Aniruddha Ghosh in Bengaluru; Editing by Arun Koyyur and Anil D'Silva)

 ((Aniruddha.Ghosh@thomsonreuters.com; 91 83 83 81 2416;))